StoDevX/AAO-React-Native/data/privacy.md

   primarily because we don't have an easy way of attributing these.
   In its current form, the "suggest an update" feature requires you to send an email, and this email is sent to our developer mailing list.

+- If you choose to use the "Submit a Wi-Fi problem" feature or other features and tools that use college systems such as StoPrint, your data is transmitted to those systems exclusively, and we do not have the ability to see it.

 Most importantly: **the developers and maintainers of All About Olaf _will not_, under any circumstances, grant access to any personally